 HERA (HERceptin Adjuvant) is a randomised three-arm multicentre comparison of one year and two years of trastuzumab (Herceptin®) versus no trastuzumab in women with HER2-positive primary breast cancer who have completed (neo)adjuvant chemotherapy.

 In HER2-positive breast cancer, increased quantities of a protein known as HER2 that promotes cell growth are present on the surface of the tumour cells.
-This represents approximately 15-20% of patients with breast cancer.
+This type of cancer represents approximately 15-20% of patients with breast cancer.
 HER2-positive breast cancer is a particularly aggressive form of the disease that previously meant poor survival rates.

-The main objective of HERA was to compare the clinical benefits and the effects of giving one and two years of the anti-HER2 drug trastuzumab in addition to standard treatment versus standard treatment alone for patients with HER2-positive early breast cancer.
+The main objective of HERA was to compare the clinical benefits and the effects of giving one or two years of the anti-HER2 drug trastuzumab in addition to standard treatment versus standard treatment alone for patients with HER2-positive early breast cancer.

 The trial compared two different durations of adjuvant (post-surgery) trastuzumab treatment versus the standard of care for enrolled patients:

 • Observation (standard of care when the study started)

 Patients were followed up over a period of 8 years to monitor cancer recurrence and overall survival, and continued to be followed for a mean duration of 11 years to enable the analyses of long-term benefits (disease-free survival) and side effects.
 When the first results were made public in 2005, patients on the observation arm were given the option to switch to treatment with trastuzumab.

 Women diagnosed with early-stage HER2-positive breast cancer who had already received chemotherapy before or after their breast cancer surgery and radiotherapy (if applicable).